rrovetto/Ontology-Development-Guidelines/README.md

 ## Stages of Ontology Development
 A generic ontology development methodology includes the following activities: identifying and scoping your topic area; corpus or domain material research; listing or creating a defined set of terms, a taxonomy and classificaiton system; and both applications of and data for that system.
 It is **iterative** and **non-linear**: some phases of the development process may be performed concurrently and revisited.

-### 1. Purpose & Subject matter
+### 1. Purpose, Subject matter & Data
 - Identify purpose(s) or function(s) for the ontology. _What is it for?_
 - Identify what subject/domain or set of concepts you wish to ontologically model.
+- Identify the data that the ontology will be applied to (e.g., to annotate)

 ### 2. Subject-matter Research
-- Research the target subject or domain corpora
+- Research the target subject or domain corpora (publications, datasets, projects, subject-matter expert interviews, etc.)

 ### 3. Use-cases
 - Identify use-cases for the ontology. _Where may it be applied?
 What systems may benefit from it?
 What are situations in which it could be used?_

 ### 4. Scope
-- Identify the boundaries of the university of discourse (or target subject/domain) that the ontology(s) will represent.
+- Identify or specify the boundaries of the university of discourse (or target subject/domain) that the ontology(s) will represent.

 ### 5. Requirements & Specification Details
 - Identify what will be required to realize the purpose and apply to the use-cases.
 - State specification details:
 	- What natural language?
-	- What computable lanuage (knowlede representation and reasoning language / implementation langauges)?
+	- What computable lanuage (knowledge representation and reasoning language / implementation langauges)?
 	- Stylistic conventions, e.g., naming conventions for terms/labels, etc.
-	- Identify or create competency questions: queries that the ontology (and datasets) can be asked computationally.
+	- Identify or create _competency questions_: queries that the ontology (and datasets) can be asked computationally.
 - Select, Acquire or Develop resources and tools, e.g., ontology editor software, knowledge representation languages,
 - Corpora (research documents, domain knowledge), data sources, contibutors, partners, subject-matter experts, etc.